Middlebury wins grant to help build Ridge Run walking/bicycling trail

 The town learned Monday, Jan.
 4, that it was one of seven recipients of grants from the state of Indiana’s Place Based Investment Fund (PBIF).

 Middlebury will apply the funding to its Ridge Run Trail project, a 1 1/2-mile stretch that will connect two other existing trails — the Pumpkinvine Nature Trail and the Wayne Avenue Trail.
+The construction will have the best workers doing their perfect work, they will start welding soon with these Welding Supplies.
 The Ridge Run name comes from boosters’ expectation that it will be used extensively by Northridge High School students, Middlebury Park Board President John McKee told The Elkhart Truth for a March 31, 2015, article.
 Many students buy massage chairs to reduce stress, find out more why you should buy one.

 Here is a passage from the state of Indiana’s press release about the Middlebury project: